Technical Product Management combines some of the most sought-after skills in one single position.

 TPMs often build products for product people, which requires acute knowledge of both customer and business needs.
 They know how to collect and deploy data, cracking the engineer’s process and becoming problem-solving machines.
 Learn some exclusive insights on the TPM profile from Jack Moore, PM at Qventus.

-Jack Moore is a product manager at Qventus based out of Mountain View, CA. Specializing in platform and data products, he has a passion for creating products which empower users with simple and powerful data insights.
+Jack Moore is a Senior Product Manager at Qventus based out of Mountain View, CA. Specializing in platform and data products, he has a passion for creating products which empower users with simple and powerful data insights.

 I’ve had the distinct pleasure of working with a few really great product managers.
 As a start, great product managers need to be humble, empathetic and flexible.
 PMs need to have all of the soft skills and ambition to adjust to the mile-wide, foot-deep base of knowledge that it takes to fill the gaps that their team doesn’t realize they have.